jon-jacky/Piety/piety/README.md

 the *samples* directory.
 More details appear in docstrings.

 Piety is event-driven.
-Each Piety task identifies an *event*, a *handler*, and a *guard*.
+Each Piety task identifies an *event*, a *handler*, and an *enabling condition*.
 A handler can be any Python callable, including a function, method, generator, or coroutine.
-A guard can be any callable that returns a Boolean.
-The scheduler is an event loop that may call a task's handler when its event occurs and its guard is true.
+An enabling condition can be any callable that returns a Boolean.
+The scheduler is an event loop that may call a task's handler when its event occurs and its enabling condition is true.
 Then the handler runs until it returns control to the scheduler.
 There is no preemption.
 This is called *cooperative multitasking*.

 All software that runs in Piety must be organized as a collection of functions or methods (etc.) that can be called as handlers.
 It is the